-Every patient with diabetes needs a dilated eye exam at least once a year.
+It is recommended that every patient with diabetes should have a dilated eye exam at least once a year.

 Diabetic retinopathy is a leading cause of blindness in American adults.
 In the majority of diabetic retinopathy cases, blindness is completely preventable.
 Patients will need to work closely with their Thomas Eye Group diabetic retina eye doctors to monitor and treat this disease.
 The use of medications and daily blood sugar monitoring can make a major impact on preventing or containing any worsening of diabetic retinopathy.